willconno/chatgpt-accessibility-analyser/README.md

 # chatgpt-accessibility-analyser README

+Whipped this up in an hour, its essentially an empty `yo code` project for now

 This is the README for your extension "chatgpt-accessibility-analyser".
 After writing up a brief description, we recommend including the following sections.

 ## Features